Choose the right Kernel

 Lower the Samples

 Choose the minimum sample value that gives you an acceptable level of noise/ grain.
-If you use with the AI Denoiser you can take it very low, even to 300 in some cases.
+If you use the AI Denoiser you can take it very low, even to 300 in some cases.
 Higher values will keep fine details but render more slowly.

 Too high a value will give you fireflies (which can need A LOT of samples to clean up) – bring this value down to 1-10 and it should clean most of the fireflies up